Freedom Writers poster

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This shows the protagonist's commitment to Erin makes the active choice to abandon the standard curriculum.
 She takes a second job to buy new books herself and commits to teaching The Diary of Anne Frank and other books about young people facing violence and oppression.
 She crosses into a new world where she'll sacrifice everything for her students., moving from reaction to action.

 The Collapse moment at 91 minutes (74% through) represents the emotional nadir.
 Here, Scott leaves Erin, telling her she's chosen her students over their marriage.
 Her marriage dies.
 Simultaneously, Eva must decide whether to tell the truth in court, risking her boyfriend's freedom.
-This is Erin's darkest moment—she's losing everything personally for a system that doesn't appreciate her sacrifice., demonstrates the protagonist at their lowest point.
+This is Erin's darkest moment—she's losing everything personally for a system that doesn't appreciate her sacrifice., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 97 minutes initiates the final act resolution at 79% of the runtime.
 Eva chooses to tell the truth in court, even though it means her boyfriend goes to prison.
 This breakthrough shows that Erin's teaching worked—the students have internalized the lessons about moral courage.
 Erin sees proof that her sacrifice mattered and gains renewed determination for the final battle with the school system., demonstrating the transformation achieved throughout the journey.